amatsagu/dotfiles/README.md

 ### Wallpapers
 There's custom script to let you quickly swap wallpapers under `Mod + Shift + W` keys.

-## Frequently asked questions
-1. Why Sway over Hyprland?
-> Stability.
-Hyprland sadly introduces a lot of regressions between updates and even in general just doesn't work very well outside arch based distros due to their bleeding edge nature.
-Yes - it is possible to run Hyprland on Debian 13 (Trixie) but is it worth it?
-For what?
-Animations?
-Those dotfiles are meant to be for more work oriented setups where many of us will end up disabling annoying animations anyway.

-2. Why Debian?
-> Reliability.
-I'll admire current Debian 12 is sometimes too old so script will attempt auto upgrade to Debian 13 Trixie, testing branch.
-While they have "testing" in name - all packages are fairly well tested before being allowed.
-In my experience it's far more reliable than any Arch based distro while we still can enjoy almost latest packages.

-3. What's wrong with default settings?
-> At first launch, you'll find Sway using polish keyboard and 125% screen scalling.
-Those are my settings for Thinkpad P14s (gen 2 AMD) laptop with 14'' physical screen.
-Check higher `#First entry` section to adjust preferences.

-4. What about gaming?
-> Install `gamemode` and `xwayland` packages, then restart machine.
-Proton still relies on x-server and gamemode should help you start your favorite games in optimized settings.

-5. XYZ app doesn't work?
-> Most likely it tries to launch on x-server (which will fail without xwayland package).
-You can install `xwaland` package, reboot and try then or add flag at start command to force wayland render type.
-A lot of electron based apps are known to ignore wayland until you enable ozone layer via flag.
-It's not Sway or Debian problem.
-By default - all apps I use works with pure wayland - that's the reason why xwayland pkg is opt-in.

-6. NVidia?
-> Untested.
-I assume you'll need Debian 13 to have newer kernel and then change/add kernel params to make it work.
-Sway has about same compatibility as Hyprland regarding that.

 ## Credit
 - For wallpapers, check `wallpaper/credits.txt`